kharnish/TSP_analysis/README.md

 # TSP Fund Analysis

 Some code to help determine the best way to invest your TSP funds.
-It does require some manual inputs in `share_prices.csv` and `contributions.csv` (see `contributions_example.csv` for formatting your own contribution information.)
+To get started, input your contribution history into `contributions.csv` (see `contributions_example.csv` for formatting your own contribution information).
+You will also want to update `share_prices.csv` from the [TSP website](https://www.tsp.gov/fund-performance/share-price-history/).

 *I am in no way an expert nor liable; use at your own discression.*